cs399f24/TaskManagerGT/README.md

 On line 110 add your client id from your Cognito app client

-On line 133 for your cognito hosted ui url add the same on that you did in the index.html
+On line 133 for your cognito hosted ui url add the same way but in the index.html

 On line 139 add your API gateway invoke url from stages